-With the help of the community, we have drafted a neighbourhood plan to help guide the growth of the South-East Central city.
+With the help of the community, we have prepared a neighbourhood plan to help guide the growth of the South-East Central city.

 Stay up-to-date on the South-East Central Neighbourhood Plan